Quick links: help overview · quick reference · user manual toc · reference manual toc

 2. Through stdin, stdout and stderr of a process spawned by jobstart().

-3. Through the PTY master end of a PTY opened with
+3. Through the PTY master end opened with `jobstart(…, {'pty': v:true})`.

 4. By connecting to a TCP/IP socket or named pipe with sockconnect().

-5. By another process connecting to a socket listened to by nvim.
+5. By another process connecting to a socket listened to by Nvim.
 This only

 supports RPC channels, see rpc-connecting.